 In her work as a journalist and conservation photographer, Krista Schlyer has come across an issue few are talking about, despite the fact that everyone is talking about it.

-The U.S.-Mexico border is arguably the most controversial topic in immigration politics, and every day there's a new angle, including the massive project to build a wall between the two countries.
+The U.S.-Mexico border is one of the most controversial topics in immigration politics, and every day there's a new angle, including the massive project to build a wall between the two countries.
 While everyone is busy discussing the human aspects, few people are bringing attention to the impact it has on wildlife.
 A wall spanning thousands of miles east to west across the continent has significant impacts on countless species.
 A portion of the wall has already been constructed, and biologists and researchers are seeing the disastrous consequences, including species separated from their food and water sources, others cut off from migration routes, and habitats destroyed.
 In an effort to push the construction of the wall forward, environmental laws have been waived.

 MNN: Your biggest project right now is Borderlands, exploring the impact of the wall being built between the U.S. and Mexico on wildlife.
 What was the catalyst that got you working on this project?